wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 7.4.4rc3 =
+= Version 7.4.4 =

 * Bugfixes
 	* Added `is_active_widget()` test to prevent loading JavaScript for inactive NGFB Sharing Buttons widget(s).
+	* Added missing 'plugin_object_cache_exp' option to the network / multisite settings defaults.
-	* The Default Image URL could be disabled permanently in some situations.
+	* The 'Default Image URL' option could be disabled permanently in some situations.
 Fixed by removing stateful option names before saving the settings.
 * Enhancements
-	* Added the schema itemprop description meta tag.
+	* Added the schema itemprop 'description' meta tag.
 	* Modified the Meta Tag List on the Advanced settings page to include the type as well (property, name, itemprop, etc.).
 	* Renamed the 'inc_' option prefix to 'add_meta_name_' and 'add_meta_property_' to allow for the new schema option name(s).
 	* Replaced the Open Graph array transient cache by a header HTML transient cache object (which includes all the meta tags).
 	* Removed the Open Graph array argument to `NgfbHead::get_header_html()` (fetching the Open Graph array within the method instead).
+	* Added new multisite-specific constants to override 'forced' options.

 = Version 7.4.3 =